baskargroup/MolTransformer_repo/Readme.md

 ### 1. Create a Conda Environment (Recommended)

 - 1. If you don’t already have conda, [install Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda.
+If your system does not support conda but micromamba and if you have error message while testing MolTransformer, please take a look at the section: Addition Information and Notes for Installation

 - 2. **Create and activate a new conda environment**